How the Wyoming Senate killed Medicaid expansion, again

 The 3-2 vote, which came after more than three hours of public testimony and debate, likely ends this year’s effort to close Wyoming’s “Medicaid gap.”

 Wyoming Department of Health numbers support those assertions.
-According to DOH estimates, House Bill 162 – Medical treatment opportunity act, would have helped enroll anywhere between 13,000 and 38,000 people, lowered health insurance rates for private providers and helped to alleviate the more than $100 million in uncompensated care costs private hospitals eat on an annual basis.
+According to DOH estimates, House Bill 162 – the Medical Treatment Opportunity Act, would have helped enroll anywhere between 13,000 and 38,000 people, lowered health insurance rates for private providers and helped to alleviate the more than $100 million in uncompensated care costs private hospitals eat on an annual basis.

 Voluntary Medicaid expansion by the states is a facet of the Affordable Care Act (better known as Obamacare) and has been largely unpopular with Wyoming lawmakers since the ACA’s 2010 passage.
 Some Republican leaders, however, like former House Speaker Steve Harshman (R-Casper) have had a change of heart, leading expansion advocates to think this year’s outcome might be different.